cham207388/resource-tools/project-setup/python/poetry/poetry.md

 ## Ignore files from coverage report

-- create .coveragerc file in the root of the project
+- Create `.coveragerc` file in the root of the project
-- add the following to the file:
+- Add the following to the file:

 ```bash
 [run]